milasudril/snowflake-toolkit/README.md

     # Run Wand to compile the project
     ~/bin/maike

-Besides the release profile (stored in the default `maikeconfig.json`), there a "profile", and a "debug" profile.
+Besides the release profile (stored in `release.json`), there a "profile", and a "debug" profile.
 See the JSON files for information about the compiler settings.

 License
 -------